vscarpenter/FinOps-AIAgent/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening a private security advisory or contacting the maintainer at security@your-domain.example.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening a private security advisory or contacting the maintainer at vscarpenter@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution

 This Code of Conduct is adapted from the Contributor Covenant, version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html